CUSTOM WOOD DRIVEWAY GATES 31

 Mill Valley, CA

-Driveway gate style #31-2 features 3 rows of upper grids.
+Driveway security gates 31-2 features 3 rows of upper grids.
 Equally spread across the width and height of the grid pattern.
 Grid sizes at 5.48″ each.
 Smaller, or larger, grids are available.

 Mill Valley, CA

-Wood Driveway Gates that swing out toward the street are required by most codes to have a 12′ set-back from the sidewalk.
+Driveway gates that swing out toward the street are required by most codes to have a 12′ set-back from the sidewalk.

 Here we see heavy-duty strap hinges, provided by the site.